Pay fewer fees, get a great rate and avoid common scams when sending money overseas.

 Lock in a forward exchange contract

-If you don’t have enough funds available but want to secure a certain rate now, you can enter into a forward contract.
-This ensures that you get the lowest rate and the ability to purchase or sell your currency now, at the prevailing rate.
+If you do not have enough funds available but want to secure a certain exchange rate now, you can enter into a forward contract.
+This ensures that you get the lowest rate and have the ability to purchase or sell your currency now, at the prevailing rate.

-Settlement for the transaction happens on a pre-determined date in the future, up to X months depending on the conditions of the contract.
-Typically you’ll be asked to provide a deposit, usually a certain percentage to be held as security to finalise the transaction.
-When the contract is implemented, you’ll be required to send the remaining balance on date stated in your forward exchange contract.
+Settlement for the transaction happens on a pre-determined date in the future, up to X months in advance depending on the conditions of the contract.
+Typically you will be asked to provide a deposit, usually a certain percentage to be held as security to finalize the transaction.
+Once the contract is implemented, you will be required to send the remaining balance on the date specified in your forward exchange contract.

-A forward exchange contract is similar to a ‘agree now, pay later’ situation where you can lock in an exchange rate even if you don’t have the money available.
-If rates go down then you won’t be affected, but you may lose the deposit that you put in depending on the conditions of your contract.
+A forward exchange contract is similar to an ‘agree now, pay later’ situation where you can lock in an exchange rate even if you do not have the money available.
+If rates go down, then you will not be affected, but you may lose the deposit that you put in depending on the conditions of your contract.
 However, if rates improve and go beyond what you locked yourself in for, you may not be able to change your contract.

-Use a service that is fit for the amount you’re sending
+Use a service that is fit for the amount you are sending

-A lot of transfer companies waive their fees if you transfer over a certain amount.
-If you’re transferring large amounts, around the AUD $10,000 mark, it may be best to use a transfer company.
-For smaller amounts (running into the hundreds), you may want to use a bank transfer or similar, such as PayPal or a Citibank Plus transaction account.
+A lot of transfer companies will waive their fees if you transfer over a certain amount of money.
+If you are transferring large amounts, around $10,000 or more, it may be best to use a transfer company.
+For smaller amounts of money in the hundreds, you may want to use a bank transfer or similar service, such as PayPal.

 Are free international money transfers real?